Catevika/catevika/README.md

 ### My goals for 2024-2025

-- 🚀 starting my new life as a Frontend Web Dev
+- 🚀 starting my new life as a Frontend Web Dev Freelancer
 - 💎 keep learning and learnig and learning

 ### Apart coding, I 💖